 How to Optimize SSD for Faster Performance (Windows Tweaks)

-May 09, 2013 - If current trends continue, 2013 will be the year of the SSD.
 Capacities of Solid State Drives are steadily rising, while prices continue to fall.
-It's now common to find mid-range notebooks and desktop PCs with a decently sized SSD.
+It's becoming extremely common to find mid-range notebooks and desktop PCs with a decently sized (500GB+) SSD.
 All these new Solid State Drives replacing traditional platter based HDDs for everyday use will need to be optimized, and most users are probably not aware of the differences in setup procedures and regular maintenance for SSDs vs HDDs.

 Disclaimer: This guide deals with making changes to the Windows Registry and other advanced system settings.
 PCHardwareHelp.com will not be responsible should you make any mistakes that cause damage to your Windows installation.
 Proceed with caution and at your own risk.